 - Since many people can’t even leave their homes, is there a way to curate a digital travel experience using what’s available online?

-- Staycation ideas and spring break alternatives.
+- Staycation ideas and vacation alternatives.
 Can you recreate a fun family experience from your home?

 - Do you have book and movie recommendations they can watch to experience other cultures while cooped up?